 The aforementioned studies point out that is possible to increase the molecular weight and improve some properties of PLA using thermal treatments, which are very interesting due to their simple application and low environmental impact.
-However, there is no data regarding the use of thermal treatments for improving the properties of mechanically recycled PLA.
-Therefore, the main aim of this work is to analyze the effects of different thermal treatments in the structure of recycled PLA.
-To simulate the degradation of a post-consumer material, PLA was subjected to an extrusion and compression molding process.
+However, there are no studies that consider the different levels of degradation that might be found in PLA after its service life, and the effect these might have on the effectiveness of the thermal treatments.
+Therefore, the main aim of this work is to analyze the effects of different thermal treatments in the structure of recycled PLA subjected to two different ageing protocols.
+On the one hand, to simulate the degradation of a post-consumer material, PLA was subjected to an extrusion and compression molding process.
 Then, the obtained films were subjected to an accelerated ageing process comprising photochemical, thermal and hydrolytic degradation.
-Lastly, the aged films were washed at 85 °C. In order to consider the possibility of severely degraded wastes, another batch of neat PLA was degraded by hydrolysis at 60 °C during 5 days.
+Lastly, the aged films were washed at 85 °C. On the other hand, in order to consider the possibility of severely degraded wastes, another batch of neat PLA was degraded by hydrolysis at 60 °C during 5 days.
 Both post-consumer and hydrolyzed PLA were then subjected to different thermal treatments in vacuum or under dry nitrogen, at temperatures between 110 and 140 °C, and times ranging from 8 h to 48 h.
-After the treatment, the samples were processed by melt extrusion and compression molding, and then characterized by means of intrinsic viscosity measurements (IV), gel permeation chromatography (GPC), Fourier transform infrared (FTIR) and UV-Vis spectroscopy, differential scanning calorimetry (DSC), thermogravimetric analysis (TGA) and microhardness measurements.
+After the treatment, the samples were processed by melt extrusion and compression molding, and then characterized by means of intrinsic viscosity measurements (IV), gel permeation chromatography (GPC), Fourier transform infrared (FTIR) and UV-Vis spectroscopy, differential scanning calorimetry (DSC), thermogravimetric analysis (TGA), nanoindentation and microhardness measurements.